QKing-Official/TetraDash/README.md

 # TetraDash

-A universal dashboard with admin and client functions, featuring dynamic app updating without the need to add another endpoint.
+A ==universal dashboard== with admin and client functions, featuring dynamic app updating without the need to add another endpoint.
 Don't judge the frontend, I used a bit of ai for that (I'm sorry).

 ## Features